 Day 12: Climb of Mera 6, 471m and return to lower Base Camp at 5,000m.

 Big day! starting early before dawn after an early morning tea and simple breakfast, for the summit of Mera, climbing first to the foot of the dome of the southern summit.
-To reach the main summit, we descend the opposite side of the south summit and continue along the southern rim, which is sometimes corniced until it is possible to climb up and through the slope of the main summit, after 3-4 hours of vigorous climb to the summit.
-Enjoy the breathe taking scenery of the surrounding high snow capped peaks and feeling physically, spiritually and emotionally high being on the highest spot of this extreme adventure.
-After a great moment of a life time at the top, we retrace back on the 2-3 hours downhill path to our camp-site.
+To reach the main summit, we descend the opposite side of the south summit and continue along the southern rim, which is sometimes corniced until it is possible to climb up and through the slope of the main summit, after 3-4 hours of the vigorous climb to the summit.
+Enjoy the breathtaking scenery of the surrounding high snow-capped peaks and feeling physical, spiritually and emotionally high being on the highest spot of this extreme adventure.
+After a great moment of a lifetime at the top, we retrace back on the 2-3 hours downhill path to our camp-site.

 Day 13: Spare day in case of delay and bad weather.

 This reserve day can be used on some other days back to Lukla or before the climb, depending upon the situation.

 Day 15: Trek to MousumKharka.